 This is a quote from a local church educator in Margaret Ann Crain & Jack L. Seymour’s book A Deacon’s Heart: The New United Methodist Diaconate (2001, Abingdon Press).

-Deacons, how do you road signs in your communities of faith?
+Deacons, how are you road signs in your communities of faith?

 If you are a United Methodist Deacon and interested in blogging about being a Deacon, contact me using the form below to get you set up to start blogging.
 Thanks!